afromatt6288/Tabletops-and-Joysticks/README.md

 Users can create profiles and add games they own to their inventory, and other users can view their profiles and games.
 Users can message other users to propose game swaps.
 The Game Table includes columns for game title, type, genre, number of players, image URL, and description.
 Users can filter games by type, genre, number of players, and other criteria.

-As stretch goals, the application includes additional features such as filtering games by distance from the user, using Google Maps API to select a neutral exchange spot, incorporating user reviews, allowing users to set their willingness to travel for a swap, adding other types of games such as RPGs, creating chat rooms for users to find others to play games with, and sending email notifications when a user receives a game swap request.
+As stretch goals, the application will someday include additional features such as filtering games by distance from the user, using Google Maps API to select a neutral exchange spot, incorporating user reviews, allowing users to set their willingness to travel for a swap, adding other types of games such as RPGs, creating chat rooms for users to find others to play games with, and sending email notifications when a user receives a game swap request.

 ## Setup / Running the Project (on Windows)